 For MNX, we run the simulated annealing algorithm with $T_0=10$, $B=10$, $i_\mathrm{max}=250$, starting from $\bxi_\mathrm{sfs}$.
 For every new density added to the skeleton set we generate 4000 samples from the corresponding normal approximation, if not already available.
-These samples, along with the existing samples from the other densities previously added are used to calculate the relative SE, using~\eqref{eq:mvn1} and~\eqref{eq:mvn2}, for all $\xi \in \tilde\Xi$.
-The objective of the simulated annealing is to minimize the maximum relative SE across $\tilde\Xi$.
+These samples, along with the existing samples from the other densities previously added are used to calculate the relative standard error, using~\eqref{eq:mvn1} and~\eqref{eq:mvn2}, for all $\xi \in \tilde\Xi$.
+The objective of the simulated annealing is to minimize the maximum relative standard error across $\tilde\Xi$.
 The optimal skeleton set is $\bxi_\mathrm{mnx} = \{0.2, 0.3, 0.7, 2.6, 10\}$.

 Plots of the estimator~\eqref{eq:mvn1} using the different methods are shown in the left panel of Figure~\ref{fig:mvnmix}.
 It can be seen that NIS and SFE are significantly different from the other methods.
-The plots of the relative SE estimates using~\eqref{eq:mvn2} are shown in the right panel of Figure~\ref{fig:mvnmix}.
-It can be seen that the NIS, SFE, and SEQ methods lead to significantly higher relative SE compared to the proposed methods for low values of $\xi$.
-For example, at $\xi=0.5$, the relative SE for NIS, SFE, and SEQ are 2.5, 7, and 3.8 times higher respectively than MNX.
+The plots of the relative standard error estimates using~\eqref{eq:mvn2} are shown in the right panel of Figure~\ref{fig:mvnmix}.
+It can be seen that the NIS, SFE, and SEQ methods lead to significantly higher relative standard error compared to the proposed methods for low values of $\xi$.
+For example, at $\xi=0.5$, the relative standard error for NIS, SFE, and SEQ are 2.5, 7, and 3.8 times higher respectively than MNX.